aandriano931/polyvalent-scraper/README.md

 - Add a crawler for another bank
 - Extend the crawling to other type of data (energy consumption?)
-- Add a dispatcher to send a RabbitMQ message when data is added to the mongoDB database
 - Improve logging monitoring?
-- Improve project architecture/directory structure